AdelinePat/2048-tile-twister/README.md

 ## Inner workings

 The core classes (Game, Grid, Tile) manage the state and rules of the game.
 They do not depend on SDL or rendering code.
-The SDL classes (Window, GameObject, GridView, TileView, etc.) are responsible for displaying the game and handling user input.
+The SDL "Views" classes (Window, GameObject, GridView, TileView, etc.) are responsible for displaying the game and handling user input.
 They depend on the core classes to get the current state of the game.

 The main loop (in main.cpp or Window) creates an instance of the Game class (from core).
 The GridView and TileView classes (in sdl) receive a reference or pointer to the Grid and Tile objects (from core) to render the current state.